-The target population for this economic evaluation was adults with hATTR, with an indication for treatment with patisiran or inotersen.
-Since differences in the primary outcome measures and trial populations (e.g., disease severity) precluded direct comparison of the APOLLO and NEURO-TTR trials, there are two separate cohorts for the base case models-one for each drug, with characteristics based on each trial's baseline population (Table 4.1).
+Since differences in the primary outcome measures and trial populations (e.g., disease severity) precluded direct comparison of the NEURO-TTR and APOLLO trials, there are two separate cohorts for the base case models-one for each drug, with characteristics based on each trial's baseline population.

+The target population for the first economic evaluation was adults with hATTR with an indication for treatment with inotersen.
+Table 4.1 reports base case population characteristics for the inotersen model.
 Note that the proportion with severe cardiac involvement was available in APOLLO but not in NEURO-TTR, so an estimate was calculated based on the ratio of prevalence of any cardiac involvement in both trials (see detailed calculation below).